-To answer "a," the Executive's Budget Proposal or supporting documentation must present all of the core information related to extra-budgetary funds as well as some additional information beyond the core elements .
+To answer "a," the Executive's Budget Proposal or supporting documentation must present all of the core information related to extra-budgetary funds as well as some additional information beyond the core elements.
 A "b" answer applies if the Executive's Budget Proposal or supporting documentation presents all of the core information.
-Answer "b" is also accepted if one of the core elements is not presented but additional information beyond the core elements is presented.
+Answer "b" is also accepted if one of the core elements is not presented but additional information beyond the core elements.
+A "c" answer applies if some information related to extra-budgetary funds is presented.
 A "c" answer applies if some information related to extra-budgetary funds is presented, but some of the core pieces of information are not included.
 Answer "d" applies if no information is presented on extra-budgetary funds.